-St. John's head men's basketball coach Steve Lavin has officially been a New Yorker for less than three years, but in that time, he has taken the Big Apple by storm, and has given new meaning to the moniker "the city that never sleeps."
+St. John's head men's basketball coach Steve Lavin has been a New Yorker for less than five years, but in that time, he has taken the Big Apple by storm, and has given new meaning to the moniker "the city that never sleeps."

-Lavin -- whose nine-year head coaching record includes seven NCAA Tournament appearances, five trips to the NCAA Round of 16 and seven seasons of 21 wins or more -- became the 19th head men's basketball coach in St. John's 100-plus years of storied hardwood tradition on March 30, 2010.
-Trading in his broadcaster's microphone for the whistle and clipboard once again after seven years as one of ESPN's premier college basketball analysts, Lavin spent his first two years in the Empire State revitalizing the foremost college basketball program in the city that has called the game its own for more than a century.
+Lavin -- whose 10 full seasons of head coaching has featured nine postseason appearances, including seven NCAA Tournaments, five trips to the NCAA Round of 16 and eight seasons of 20 wins or more -- became the 19th head men's basketball coach in St. John's 100-plus years of storied hardwood tradition on March 30, 2010.
+After seven years as one of ESPN's premier college basketball analysts, Lavin has spent the last four years in the Empire State revitalizing the foremost college basketball program in the city that has called the game its own for more than a century.

-Working strategically, Lavin has breathed new life into St. John's proud program.
-Lavin first assembled an elite and specialized basketball staff that is among the NCAA's finest, comprised of individuals with NBA coaching experience, a history of national and city championships and roots that have sprung up from each corner of New York City's rich basketball culture and extend not only across the nation, but across the globe.
+Lavin has strategically assembled an elite and specialized basketball staff that is among the NCAA's finest, comprised of individuals with NBA coaching experience, a history of national and city championships and roots that have sprung up from each corner of New York City's rich basketball culture and extend not only across the nation, but across the globe.

 A diligent and focused recruiter with a blue-collar work ethic, and two No. 1 recruiting classes and one No. 2 class to his credit, Lavin arrived in New York and was faced with the daunting task of filling 10 available scholarships for 2011-12.
-Shining through a situation unprecedented in the history of contemporary college basketball - he and his staff met the challenge with passion and precision, and landed the consensus No. 3 recruiting class in the nation for 2011-12, a group that ranks among the most-heralded in school history.
-Lavin's stellar class for the 2012-13 season was ranked No. 8, nationally.
+Shining through a situation unprecedented in the history of contemporary college basketball - he and his staff met the challenge with passion and precision, and landed the consensus No. 3 recruiting class in the nation for 2011-12, a group that ranks among the most-heralded in school history, and the No. 8 class for 2012-13.
+With only one scholarship available, Lavin signed consensus top 25 prospect Rysheed Jordan, a point guard rated third in his class, nationally, for the 2013-14 season.
+The future is bright in Queens.

-The first year of The Lavin Era included a 21-12 overall record, marking St. John's most wins since the 2002-03 season, with six Top 25 victories, four over Top 10 opponents and an appearance in the NCAA Tournament for the first time since 2002.
-The USBWA District II Coach of the Year, Lavin transformed a team that finished in 13th place in the BIG EAST Conference in 2009-10 at 6-12 to a squad that tied for third in 2010-11 at 12-6 -- only twice before has a jump of such magnitude occurred in BIG EAST Conference history.
-The Red Storm finished its season ranked 18th in the Associated Press Top 25, marking the first time it qualified for the postseason as a ranked team since 2000-01.
-The Red Storm, which posted a 7-1 record in eight regular season games at Madison Square Garden (capacity: 19,353) and a 5-2 record on campus at Carnesecca Arena (capacity: 5,602) saw its home attendance climb by 38.1 percent, marking the fourth-largest increase in NCAA Division I men's basketball.
+The 2011 USBWA District II Coach of the Year, Lavin transformed a team that finished in 13th place in the BIG EAST Conference in 2009-10 at 6-12 to a squad that tied for third in 2010-11 at 12-6 - only twice before has a jump of such magnitude occurred in BIG EAST history.
+The Johnnies finished the season ranked 18th in the Associated Press Top 25 to qualify for the postseason as a ranked team for the first time since 2000-01.
+The Red Storm, which posted a 7-1 record in eight regular season games at Madison Square Garden (capacity: 19,353) and a 5-2 record on campus at Carnesecca Arena (capacity: 5,602) in 2010-11, saw its home attendance climb by 38.1 percent, marking the fourth-largest increase in NCAA Division I men's basketball.

 Lavin's arrival has returned a definite luster to the St. John's program, and the buzz has reverberated throughout the "media capital of the world."
 As the headlines pile up and a sense of energy and enthusiasm grows among St. John's faithful fanbase, it will be Lavin's strategy, focus and indefatigable work ethic that carry the Red Storm back into the realm of NCAA Tournament success for years to come.